Jewish and democratic state: Public debate

 The IDI concludes that "the definition of Israel as a 'Jewish state' does not contradict its definition as a 'state of its citizens.'
 Although the State is Jewish in that, within its framework, the realization of certain interests of the Jewish people is ensured and its identity is protected and developed, nonetheless, its sovereignty lies in its community of citizens, including the non-Jewish community."

 The boundaries of the definition of "a Jewish and democratic state" are subject to public discourse in Israel, in context of the relation between state and government.
 Already in 1994, the question whether Israeli Government (i.e. the Cabinet) is permitted to limit the import of Non-Kosher meat, despite the Basic Law: Freedom of Occupation arose.
 Initially, the Israeli High Court of Justice ruled that the government is not permitted to limit such import of non-Kosher meat.
 However, after the Knesset passed some amendments to the basic laws, the limit was included.

 Another debate was on the issue of whether the state is permitted to limit the leasing of national land in certain areas of Israel exclusively to Jews.

 The Diversity of Israeli Society has produced a few main approaches to the definition of "a Jewish and Democratic State", which the current commonly accepted approach is the combination of all of them: "A Torah State" (Halachic state), "National-Religious State", "National Culture State", "The State of the Jewish People", "The Jewish State", and "The Jewish State and the State of all its citizens".

 According to a 2013 Israel Democracy Institute poll, three-quarters of Israeli Jews "believe that the State of Israel can be both Jewish and democratic", whereas two-thirds of Israeli Arabs do not believe that such a combination is possible.

+In response to Knesset's passing of the Basic Law: Israel as the Nation-State of the Jewish People in 2018, Israeli author and journalist Yossi Klein Halevi said, "Israel is based on two non-negotiable identities.
+The homeland of all Jews, whether or not they are citizens of Israel, and it's the state of all its citizens, whether or not they are Jews."

+Especially since 2021, various reports and publications have challenged Israel's status as a democracy and accused it of apartheid against Palestinians, including those living under Israeli occupation in Gaza and the West Bank and, to a lesser extent, Palestinian citizens of Israel.